1-bit

 Getting started

-Add your first SMB share
+Add an SMB share

 2. Enter your server details: